nickmatsnev/gsn-rfc-action/README.md

 Envelops are in ```envelops```.

-## Architecture of approach when using the manual client
+## BPMN of approach when using the manual client

 ![Architecture](styles/rfcautomated.png)

-## Architecture of approach when using the client dedicated for GHA
+## BPMN of approach when using the client dedicated for GHA

 ![Architecture](styles/rfcautomatedGHA.drawio.png)